Your Complete Guide to Bathroom Heaters

 Manual control with quiet ceramic heating element.
 Adjustable thermostat with 900W - 1500W settings.
 Automatic overheat safety precaution.
 Carrying handle on the back for portability.

+Specifically designed for safe bathroom use.
+This means the parts won't corrode from exposure to the humidity in the bathroom and it is designed to minimize risk of shorting.
 Compact design effectively heats bathrooms up to 225 square feet.
 Automatic overheat protection, and automatic 1 hour shutoff (this is a great feature for some of us).
 Manual controls.
 Up to 1500W heating power.

 Ceramic space heater with adjustable thermostat.
 Tip-over safety switch and auto shut-off overheat protection.
 Carrying handle.
 It says not for use in wet environments, so your milage may vary for bathroom use.